sigtyp/ST2022/systems/tresoldi_multitiers/README.md

 the limits in computational power.

-The complete set of trained models, serialized with `joblib` is available at THIS LINK (SIZE).
-The reduced set of the best models, as found by cross-validation during training, is available at THIS LINK (SIZE). *Please note that, due to the nature of machine learning systems in Python, it cannot be guaranteed that the serialized models will work as expected in other systems, even when the same version of Python and the libraries is used.*
+The complete set of trained models, serialized with `joblib` is available [here](https://uppsala.box.com/s/r9e8ag12dvpc6q24ufv06fis5v1bappy) (6.4 GB).
+The reduced set of the best models, as found by cross-validation during training, is available [here](https://uppsala.box.com/s/tukf6gbpzqyl89hz6dznvbfxfk5ywl33) (1.1 GB). *Please note that, due to the nature of machine learning systems in Python, it cannot be guaranteed that the serialized models will work as expected in other systems, even when the same version of Python and the libraries is used.*